How to Build a Smoker? Converting an Old Drum to a Kickass DIY Smoker

 2. Rip out those drawers.

-3. Then add a hot plate at the bottom shelf.
+3. Then, add a hot plate to the bottom shelf.

 4. Now, place a pie plate with wood chips on the hot plate and add cooking grates at different levels.